fdegier/homebridge-jablotron-alarm/README.md

 Keep service id null if you have only one alarm, it will be autodected.
 Otherwise proceed with steps for [obtaining service Id](#Obtaning-service-Id).

-Change the segment to the segment that you want to control.
-Usually this is ‘section_1’
+Change the segment_id & segment_key to the segment that you want to control.
+Usually this is 'STATE_1' & ‘section_1’

+To support 2-state "set" segment button (singleclick arms partially, doubleclick arms fully) uncomment keyboard_key and set its value based on the output of [config helper script](#Obtaning-service-Id)

 ## Connecting to Homekit
 On the command line, execute: